Install the .NET SDK or the .NET Runtime on Ubuntu

 Review the Supported distributions section for more information about what versions of .NET are supported for your version of Ubuntu.
 If you're installing a version that isn't supported, see Register the Microsoft package repository.

-If your Ubuntu version supports .NET through the built-in Ubuntu feed, you must decide which feed should install .NET.
-The Supported distributions section provides a table that lists which versions of .NET are available the package feeds.
+If your Ubuntu version supports .NET through an Ubuntu feeds, you must decide which feed should install .NET.
+The Supported distributions section provides a table that lists which versions of .NET are available in the package feeds.

 I want to create a .NET app